Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

-As in the part ``Estimating signal squared magnitude,'' it follows that $\widehat{\mse}$ is an unbiased estimator of the MSE.
+\paragraph{Estimating the MSE.} An important problem concerning the least-squares method is estimating its mean squared error (MSE).
+Let $\mse = \E \|\hbeta - \beta\|^2$ be the MSE.
+Consider the estimator $\widehat{\mse} = \sum_{i=1}^n \hV_i.$ As in the part ``Estimating signal squared magnitude,'' it follows that $\widehat{\mse}$ is an unbiased estimator of the MSE.
 Later in Section \ref{sec:num} we will show in simulations that this estimator is more accurate than the corresponding estimators based on White's and MacKinnon-White's covariance estimators.